 My turn was next…

-Then, about a week and a half ago, I started having some shortness of breath.
-I felt fine, but I found myself feeling the need to take a deep breath throughout the day.
-This was the same day a friend told me her father-in-law was being tested for Covid.
-We had been around him about 3 weeks before this (his test ended up being negative).
+Furthermore, this was the same day a friend told me her father-in-law was being tested for Covid.
+We had been around him about 3 weeks before (his test was negative).
 I assumed my shortness of breath was psychosomatic/anxiety.
 You know, like the time my kids had lice, and my head kept itching even though I never had it.
 This lasted about 3 days with no other symptoms.
 I really felt fine.
 But then, I woke up on a Sunday and felt SO achy.
 I also had a low grade temperature.
 I checked the CDC’s symptom checker, and it told me to call my health officials.

 Anxiety sinks in

 At this point, I am mildly freaking out.
 I call the hotline our hospital system set up to funnel all Coronavirus questions.
 It was, honesty, pointless and frustrating.
 The person I spoke with was not helpful during my experience with covid.
 I realize that she was probably overworked and stretched thin.
 However, I was legitimately needing information and clarity, and I did not receive that.
 She started talking to me about cardiac disease (I guess because I mentioned chest discomfort?).